-Restaurant Rizzi is a Mediterranean style restaurant in a gorgeous pink building which also has outdoor and indoor seating.
+Restaurant Rizzi is a Mediterranean style restaurant in a gorgeous pink building that also has outdoor and indoor seating.
 I enjoyed the fantastic bouillabaisse.

 Kaffeehaus Baden-Baden also serves a good coffee as well as some rather amazing chocolates.

-My best coffee in Baden-Baden was at Kaffeesack.
-Literally a few feet away from Heliopark Bad-Hotel Zum Hirsch, this super cute and cool café serves the best flat white in Baden-Baden by far!
-I went three times during my stay!
+My best Baden-Baden coffee was at Kaffeesack.
+Literally a few feet away from Heliopark Bad-Hotel Zum Hirsch, this super cute and cool café serves the best flat white in Baden-Baden by far.
+I went to Kaffeesack Baden Baden three times during my stay.

 A big thank you to the fantastic team at the City of Baden-Baden.
-They sponsored my trip (eg paid for things) and were fabulous.
-My costs were covered but the views in this post, as always, are all my own.
+They sponsored my trip (eg covered my accommodation, spa entry, and most meals) and were fabulous.
+I paid for my flights.
+The views in this post, as always, are all my own.